Reboare/Lagrange/_posts/2017-12-26-linux-stack-bof-1.md

    return 0;
 }
 ```
 The actual exploitation of this is fairly trivial.
 The fgets function allows us to write 45 bytes of memory into a buffer of size 40.
-We won't get any fancy EIP overwrites, but it does allow us to corrupt memory and potentially some of the variables.
+We won't be doing anything too fancy, but it does allow us to corrupt memory and potentially some of the variables.
+Firstly I'd like to take a quick moment to define some terms, namely the stack.

+So what exactly is the stack?
+Well, it's really just a section of memory that we define as being used to store several important variables and locals with fixed size.
+Whenever I refer to the stack, just note that it's a defined block of memory where my variables defined above, like `check` and `buf` are stored.
+This makes it simple for the compiler to manage variables and code, as well as allow us to do some fancy tricks if programmers get lazy.
+The stack can grow and shrink as execution takes place, but this example will keep it simple.

-Firstly, lets open this in gdb and run a disassembly of the main function.
+Let's open this in gdb and run a disassembly of the main function.
 There are better tools for doing this such as [radare2](https://github.com/radare/radare2), but we'll keep it simple for now.
 ```gdb
 gdb$ disas main
 Dump of assembler code for function main: